msherif4/kodo/doxygen/groups_functionality.md

 strategies, depending on the needs of the applications.

 @defgroup debug Debug Functionality
-Implements various debugging functionalies.
+Implements various debugging functionalities.
 Typically useful when implementing new codes or when monitoring the performance of the coding algorithms.

 @defgroup utility Utility Functionality